mitralabs/coco/services/README.md

-## Info:

-- **Transcription**: A FastAPI-based service that transcribes audio files into text using the Whisper model.
-- **Chunking**: Provides text chunking functionality using LangChain.
-- **Database**: Offers vector database functionality using Postgres for storing embeddings and metadata.
-- **Orchestrator**: Is the bridge between the coco hardware device and the backend.
-- **Frontend**: A Gradio-based web interface that provides an Interactive chat interface and a view of the database **(deprecated, currently not in use. feel free to use it as a dataviewer though.)**

-#### Notes on the Database:
-- The service automatically pads embeddings that are smaller than the maximum dimension
-- Documents with identical text content will be skipped during insertion
-- The API uses cosine similarity for finding semantically similar documents
-- Please refer to the [migrations-doc](db_api/migrations.md) of the service for Database Migrations.

-## Usage
+# Usage
 1. Duplicate the `.env.template`file and rename it to `.env`
 2. Choose a [whisper model](https://github.com/ggml-org/whisper.cpp/blob/master/models/README.md).
 3. Choose if you want to stay local with Ollama or Fallback to OpenAI or an OpenAI like service.
 If the latter is the case, set your OpenAI_API_KEY. *Note: This might be confusing with regard to the mentioning of Claude Desktop before, but even if you go with Anthropic, and omit Ollama, there is a need to calculate Embeddings.
 And this repo currently only supports OpenAI like Endpoints as alternative.**
+4. Decide on whether to use LibreChat or Claude Desktop as Frontend.
+Set the `MCP_PROTOKOL` variable in the `.env` accordingly.
-4. Make sure to download an embedding model (case ollama) and/or set the COCO_EMBEDDING_MODEL env.
+5. Make sure to download an embedding model (case ollama) and/or set the COCO_EMBEDDING_MODEL env.
-5. Run `./backend_start.sh` in your terminal.
+6. Run `./backend_start.sh` in your terminal.
 It will do the following:
   - Download the whisper.cpp repository, and remove it's git connection.
   - Compile whisper for your machine.
   - Download the whisper model of your choice
   - Create a virtual environment for the packages needed for the transcription service.
   - Start a FastAPI App in the Background as Transcription Service.
   - Kick off the Build/Compose Process for all other services as Docker Containers.
+7. Enjoy.

-6. Enjoy.*Note: run `./backend_stop.sh`to stop all services.*
+>Note: run `./backend_stop.sh`to stop all services.

 ### Setting up the Chatinterface / MCP Client
 #### LibreChat: